 If you’re feeling very extra, feel free to mix some apple cider vinegar with bentonite clay and apply that to your underarms for 5 minutes.
 This is easiest done in the shower.
 However I’ll be honest I rarely make time to do this.

 …and just like that I’ve written the longest post ever all about my armpits.
 In case you’re wondering which one/ones I’ll continue to use, I’m generally sticking with Piperwai, Primally Pure and AER Vapour (until it runs out).
-I’ve found these three to be the most effective, best smelling and generally my favorites of the 20+ deodorants I tried.
+I’ve found these three to be the most effective, best smelling and generally the best natural deodorants of the 20+ deodorants I tried.
 Of course, this is my experience and everyone has a different microbiome, lifestyle and scent preference so your choices may look different.
 However I do think if you’re looking to make the switch any of the ones listed above are a great start.

 Definitely keep me posted if you’re switching to natural deodorant or if you have a favorite that isn’t listed or included in the video.
 Would love to hear why you love it/use it.